Back To School Conference

 With Friday evening's kickoff address, live virtual Saturday sessions, and an additional two sessions on Sunday, this conference is sure to get you ready to tackle the 2021-22 school year.
 Sessions will address sensory processing, trauma, behavior, determining the appropriate frequency of services for students, and much more!
 Plus, you will have access to the recordings in case you have to miss a session or two!

 If you are ready to improve yourself as a school-based therapist and learn from those who have put the research into practice, sign up now for the best possible early bird price!
-The full cost of the conference is $299, but you can register before April 30th for the early bird price of $249.
-Limited spots are available.
+The full cost of the conference is $299 for the 6 virtually live sessions and the networking event, replays of each session (excluding the networking event), and access to all of the resources that will be provided by the speakers.

 Back to School Conference Highlights